 Finally, stir the sugar and soap together.
 (I find that a bamboo skewer works well here.
 I seem to make less of a mess that way!)
 Stir the soap into the sugar until the whole thing reaches a paste-like consistency.
-I love the pale pink color it turns.
+I love the pale pink color it turns, but you can also get it in a beautiful green with aloe and sage.
 So pretty!

 (If you’re planning on giving the scrub as a gift, you can skip the mixing step.
 The sugar will start dissolving once it’s combined with the soap, so you can lengthen the shelf-life a bit by not mixing until you’re ready to use it.)